Parrot Farm in Kfar Hess – Full Guide

 Notes:

-• For additional info about animals and wildlife, check out Zoos and Aquariums in Israel.
+• For additional information about animals and wildlife, check out Zoos and Aquariums in Israel.

-• We have visited the parrot farm at Kfar Hess three times over the last decade, and today I will tell you about our impressions and show photos from our latest visit.
+• We have visited the parrot farm at Kfar Hess five times over the last fifteen years, and today, I will share our impressions and photos from our latest visit.

 Map